junxit/us-congress-bills-112/metadata.md

 - 2011-08-01 — On agreeing to the resolution Agreed to by voice vote. (text: CR H5867)
 - 2011-08-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H5867)
 - 2011-08-01 — Received in the Senate.
+- 2011-08-02 — Message on Senate action sent to the House.
+- 2011-08-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5223)
+- 2011-08-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5223)